g5search/g5-volunteer-server/README.md

 # g5-volunteer-server

 The server for the G5 volunteer tracker.
-This track volunteer opportunites, who volunteered and for how long.
+This tracks volunteer opportunities, who volunteered, and for how long.

 ## Getting Started